saurvs/astro-rust/README.md

 ## Algorithms

-Algorithms implemented in this library so far allow you to calculate or perform the following:

-* **Time** Julian day from Gregorian and Julian dates, and vice-versa.
-Analytic approximation to delta T. Mean and apparent sidereal time.
-* **Transform** coordinates between equatorial, ecliptic, topocentric, local horizontal, and galactic coordinate systems
-* **Transform** heliocentric coordinates to ecliptic and equatorial geocentric coordinates
-* **All 8 Planets** heliocentric coordinates (full VSOP87-D solution), orbital elements, apparent magnitudes, equatorial semidiameters, times of passage through nodes, illuminated fraction of the disk
-* **Pluto** heliocentric coordinates, apparent magnitude, equatorial semidiameter
-* **Earth** high-accuracy geodesic distances
-* **Moon** ecliptic geocentric coordinates, optical, physical and topocentric librations, times of passage through nodes, illuminated fraction of the disk
-* **Sun** ecliptic geocentric coordinates, rectangular geocentric coordinates, ephemeris for physical observations, times of Carrington's synodic rotation
-* **Mars** ecliptic coordinates of the North pole, ephemeris for physical observations
-* **Stars** combined magnitude of two or more stars, absolute magnitude from parallax
-* **Binary stars** radius vector, angular separation, eccentricity of the apparent orbit, apparent position angle, and mean annual motion and mean anomaly of the companion star
-* **Asteroids** true and apparent diameters
-* **Atmospheric refraction** apparent altitude from true altitude and vice-versa, effect of local pressure and temperature
-* **Ecliptic** mean obliquity by IAU and Laskar
-* **Nutation** nutation in ecliptic longitude, obliquity, and equatorial coordinates
+Algorithms implemented in this library allow you to calculate or perform the following:

+The 8 Solar System Planets

+* heliocentric coordinates (using the *full* VSOP87-D solution)
+* orbital elements
+* apparent magnitude
+* equatorial semidiameter
+* polar semidiameter for Saturn and Jupiter
+* time of passage through the nodes
+* illuminated fraction of the planetary disk

+Sun

+* ecliptic geocentric coordinates
+* rectangular geocentric coordinates
+* ephemeris for physical observations
+* time of the begining of Carrington's synodic rotation

+Moon

+* ecliptic geocentric coordinates
+* optical, physical and topocentric liberations
+* times of passage through nodes
+* illuminated fraction of the lunar disk
+* equatorial horizontal parallax

+Earth

+* high accuracy geodesic
+* eccentricity of the meridian
+* angle between the diurnal path and the horizon

+Pluto

+* heliocentric coordinates
+* orbital elements
+* apparent magnitude
+* equatorial semidiameter

+Mars

+* ecliptic coordinates of the North pole
+* ephemeris for physical observations

+Jupiter

+* ephemeris for physical observations

+Transform

+* ecliptic coordinates to equatorial coordinates, and vice-versa
+* equatorial coordinates to local horizontal coordinates, and vice-versa
+* ecliptic coordinates to galactic coordinates, and vice-versa
+* heliocentric coordinates to ecliptic/equatorial geocentric coordinates
+* orbital elements to heliocentric coordinates
+* ecliptic/equatorial coordinates from one epoch to another (due to precession)
+* orbital elements from one equinox to another

+Time

+* Julian day from Gregorian and Julian dates, and vice-versa
+* a good analytic approximation of delta T over several centuries
+* mean and apparent sidereal time

+Ecliptic

+* mean obliquity (IAU and Laskar formulae)
+* angle between the ecliptic and the horizon
+* longitudes of the two ecliptic points on the horizon

+Nutation in

+* ecliptic longitude
+* obliquity of the ecliptic
+* right ascension and declination

+Atmospheric refraction

+* apparent altitude from true altitude, and vice-versa
+* effect of local pressure and temperature

+Stars

+* combined magnitude of two or more stars
+* absolute magnitude from parallax or distance from Earth
+* brightness ratio from difference in magnitude, and vice-versa
+* angle between a vector from a star to the Earth's north celestial pole and a vector from the same star to the north pole of the ecliptic
+* equatorial coordinates at a different time due to proper motion radial velocity

+Binary stars

+* angular separation
+* apparent position angle
+* eccentric of the apparent orbit
+* radius vector
+* true anomaly
+* mean annual motion of the companion star from period of revolution
+* mean anomaly of the companion star

+Asteroids

+* true diameter from absolute magnitude and albedo
+* apparent diameter from true diameter and distance to the Earth

 ## Contributing

 The goal of this project is to build a polished, production-quality library with a well-tested implementation of algorithms useful in astronomy, with a well-designed Rust API and an excellent documentation of code and coverage.

 Anyone interested to contribute in any way possible is encouraged to do so.

-A good start would be to go through Meeus's book and browse the API documentation, read the code, and submit a pull request if anything warrants an addition or a modification.

-Even refactoring code and minor optimizations are accepted.
+A good start would be to go through Meeus's book or documents published by the IAU, browse the API documentation, read through the code, and submit a pull request for a new algorithm or modification of an existing one.
+Refactored code and minor optimizations are also accepted.

+One suggested addition is the recent model for calculating nutation adopted by the IAU.
+This method is more accurate as it takes into account

 ## References
 * [Astronomical Algorithms, by Jean Meeus (2nd edition)](http://www.willbell.com/math/mc1.htm)